-NDPLS is published quarterly by the Society for Chaos Theory in Psychology & Life Sciences.
+NDPLS is a refereed journal and is published quarterly by the Society for Chaos Theory in Psychology & Life Sciences.
 Additional information for the preparation of articles for submission can be found on the journal's web site: www.societyforchaostheory.org/ndpls/.
 The project is planned on the following schedule:

 - Abstracts are requested prior to submission in order to assist with the organization of the issue contents, and they are welcome any time before the paper submissions deadline.
-Send abstracts by e-mail to Dr. Jayne Fleener, fleener@lsu.edu. - Full-text papers need to arrive by April 30, 2010.
-Papers should be submitted electronically to fleener@lsu.edu and the editor in chief, Stephen.guastello@marquette.edu simultaneously.
+Send abstracts by e-mail to mjs@dizzy.med.jhu.edu - Full-text papers need to arrive by January 20, 2008.
+Electronic submission to the email address above is preferred.
 Manuscripts should be prepared in APA style.
-Key style points and small variations that are specific to the journal can be found in the Instructions for Authors on the journal web site. - Reviews completed by May 31, or sooner to the extent possible. - Revisions and final edits should be received by July 31, 2010.
+Key style points and small variations that are specific to the journal can be found in the Instructions for Authors on the journal web site.

-• Publication in January, 2011.
+- Reviews completed by March 20, or sooner to the extent possible. - Revisions and final edits should be received by June 1, 2008. - Publication in January, 2009.